quinn-rs/quinn/README.md

 environments.
 If you observe erratic latency and/or throughput over a stable network link, consider increasing the buffer sizes used.
-For example, you could adjust the `SO_SNDBUF` and `SO_RCVBUF` options of the UDP socket to be used before passing it in to Quinn.
+For example, you could adjust the `SO_SNDBUF` and `SO_RCVBUF` options of the UDP socket to be used before passing it into Quinn.
 Note that some platforms (e.g. Linux) require elevated privileges or modified system configuration for a process to increase its UDP buffer sizes.